 Flammable solids will be identified with the flame pictogram shown.
-In addition, the Safety Data Sheet (SDS) will include the Hazard Statement of "Flammable solid."
+In addition, Section 2 of the Safety Data Sheet (SDS) will include the Hazard Statement of "H228 Flammable solid."

-Substances that ignite in air (i.e., pyrophoric) or upon exposure to water or moisture in the air are not within the scope of this SOP because they are classified differently by OSHA.
-Refer to the applicable EHS SOP, Pyrophoric Substances that Emit Flammable Gases in Contact with Water Hazards & Risk Minimization, or Self-Heating Substances Hazards & Risk Minimization.
+Substances that ignite in air (i.e., pyrophoric) or upon exposure to water or moisture in the air are not within the scope of this SOP because they are classified differently under the GHS system.
+Refer to the applicable EHS SOP, Pyrophoric & Substances that Emit Flammable Gases in Contact with Water Hazards & Risk Minimization, or Self-Heating Substances Hazards & Risk Minimization.